How to know if land is common land, commoner and landowner rights over the land, and the groups you can set up to manage it.

 - grazing livestock on land without the right to do so

-- grazing a type of animal that they don’t have permission or rights to graze
+- grazing a type of animal that they do not have permission or rights to graze

 - exceeding their commons rights